 In sawing off the stub, follow the figure below.
 Note that the final cut should be made at an angle of roughly 30 degrees and away from the main trunk.

-Do not paint wounds at spots where you’ve removed branches.
-The prevailing scientific view is that wound dressings do not stop decay or rot and may, in fact, interfere with a tree’s natural healing process.
+Do not paint wounds at spots where you’ve removed branches; prevailing scientific opinions say that this doesn’t stop decay or rot, and may interfere with a tree’s natural healing process.

-Also, keep in mind that pruning coniferous trees—they have cones and needles—such as pines, spruces, firs, and yews is different from pruning other trees and shrubs in one important respect: They don’t replace growth.
+Also, keep in mind that pruning coniferous trees—those with cones and needles—such as pines, spruces, firs, and yews is different from pruning other trees and shrubs since they don’t replace growth.
 If you prune them for shape or size, you’ll have to live with the results.

-Though most trees never need to be fertilized, urban trees are more likely than suburban or rural trees to be planted in soil that lacks sufficient nutrients for satisfactory growth and development.
+Though most trees never need to be fertilized, urban trees are more likely than suburban or rural ones to be planted in soil that lacks sufficient nutrients for satisfactory growth and development.

 Because giving them extra nitrogen—a main component of most fertilizers—can actually worsen diseases and pest infestations, certain trees should never be fertilized.
 Fertilizer-induced difficulties include increased severity of fire blight on crabapple trees, higher populations of aphids on tulip poplars, woolly adelgids (similar to aphids) on hemlocks, and obscure scale (armored insects) on red oaks.